Unscroller Home

 unscroller.com/doomscrolling/

-Doomscrolling is not just too much screen time
+Doomscrolling is not just screen time.
+It is borrowed time from your life.

 Doomscrolling usually feels like checking for one important update and ending up trapped in a loop of bad news, anxious posts, and endless refreshes.
-The habit can feel automatic because the feed keeps promising that the next swipe will explain everything.
+The habit can feel automatic because the feed keeps promising that the next swipe will explain everything while the hour you needed for real life disappears.

 What it feels like

-You open your phone for one reason, lose twenty minutes to a feed, and walk away feeling worse than before.
+You open your phone for one reason, lose twenty minutes to a feed, and walk away with less energy for the thing that mattered.

 Why it happens